 - If your blog becomes popular, there could be opportunities to make money directly on the site.
 Using a blog to generate leads for your company is the main purpose, but if you really put in the effort over months and years then you will discover ways to monetize your blog’s traffic with ads or by selling products or information on the blog itself.
 I won’t get too deep into the weeds with this topic, but take my word for it that having a very popular blog opens up all kinds of new avenues for generating additional revenue.
 Google AdSense is the easiest way to make money with ads on your blog, but often times you can make more with your own product, ebook, or service that is sold directly on the blog.
 The majority of you just starting out with a blog will want to focus on harvesting leads for your service, but just keep these other ideas in the back of your mind for the future.

 - Unique opportunities will present themselves out of nowhere.
 Having a popular blog literally gives you a global audience, and there’s just no telling who might stumble across it in the search engines.
 The blog that you’re currently reading (RichContractor.com) is a perfect example of this.
-Recently I was contacted by a representative from a major publisher who enjoyed this blog and wanted me to write a book for them about how to become a successful contractor.
+A year or so ago I was contacted by a representative from a major publisher who enjoyed this blog and wanted me to write a book for them about how to become a successful contractor.
 I respectfully declined because I’d rather focus my efforts on the blog and not a book, but this is an opportunity that would have never presented itself if I didn’t have a blog.
+More recently, a director of programming from HGTV stumbled across my blog and made contact.
+Where that could lead is anybody’s guess, but, again, if this blog did not exist I would never have heard from this person.